-During the three months ended July 31, 2007, the Company reduced its investment in Morion, Inc. from 36.6% to 8% by selling shares to a Russian government majority-owned bank.
+During the six months ended October 31, 2007, the Company reduced its investment in Morion, Inc. from 36.6% to 8% by selling shares to a Russian government majority-owned bank.
 The Company received proceeds of approximately \$5.8 million and realized a book gain of approximately \$3.0 million.
-Such gain is included in investment income for the first quarter of fiscal year 2008.
-Comparable gains were not recorded during the first quarter of fiscal year 2009.
+Such gain was included in investment income for the first quarter of fiscal year 2008.
+Comparable gains were not recorded during the fiscal year 2009 periods.
+In addition, investment income was reduced in the fiscal year 2009 period due to a lower level of marketable securities than in the same periods of the prior year.

-The equity income or (loss) in the fiscal year 2009 and 2008 periods represent the Company's share of the quarterly income or (loss) recorded by Elcom Technologies in which the Company owns a 25% interest.
+The equity loss in the fiscal year 2009 and 2008 periods represent the Company's share of the quarterly loss recorded by Elcom Technologies in which the Company owns a 25% interest.

-The decrease in interest expense for the three month period ended July 31, 2008, resulted from both a decrease in borrowings under the Company's line of credit as well as a lower rate of interest charged on such borrowings compared to the three month period ended July 31, 2007.
+The decrease in interest expense for the six and three month periods ended October 31, 2008, resulted from both a decrease in borrowings under the Company's line of credit as well as a lower rate of interest charged on such borrowings compared to the same periods ended October 31, 2007.

 Under the provisions of sale and leaseback accounting, a portion of the capital gain realized on a fiscal year 2005 real estate transaction is deferred and recognized in income over the initial lease term.
-Under the caption "Other income, net" the Company recognized deferred gain of \$88,000 for each of the three months ended July 31, 2008 and 2007.
-In the fiscal year 2008 period, deferred gain income was offset by certain nonrecurring expenses at the FEI-NY and Gillam-FEI segments, including certain business interruption costs and foreign currency exchange losses.
+Under the caption "Other income, net" the Company recognized deferred gain of \$177,000 and \$88,000 for the six and three months ended October 31, 2008 and 2007, respectively.
+These gains were partially offset by certain nonrecurring expenses at the FEI-NY and Gillam-FEI segments, including certain foreign currency exchange losses, settlement of European insurance claims and business interruption costs.
 Other insignificant income and expense items are also recorded under this caption.